 - However, stainless steel is far harder to find for a ring than sterling silver.
 It is important to keep in mind availability–it’s much harder to find stainless steel rings than it is sterling silver, and thus you may find your options more limited.
 In fact, very few retailers have a stock of stainless steel rings.

-- If you’re worried about denting your ring, you may want to consider alternatives such as tungsten and titanium or palladium, though these may cost you more.
+- If you’re worried about denting your ring, you may want to consider alternatives such as tungsten carbide and titanium or palladium, though these may cost you more.

 - Blue Steel Jewelry: This company is not BBB accredited, but does hold an A-plus rating based upon consumer reports.
 On Facebook, it averages over four and half out of five stars, based upon customer feedback.
 The company also offers a thirty-day return policy, as well as a one year warranty against defects.
 They specialize in stainless steel jewelry, as well as tungsten and sterling silver.